Michael Cohen Doesn’t Want A Pardon From ‘Criminal’ Donald Trump, Ready To Cooperate With Russia Investigation

 — Democratic Coalition (@TheDemCoalition) August 22, 2018

 The New York Post had previously reported that Cohen was present when Donald Trump Jr. informed his father in 2016 that he had met with a Kremlin-connected lawyer who was offering dirt on Hillary Clinton that had been stolen by Russian hackers.
 Donald Trump has frequently denied any knowledge of the meeting, which has been at the heart of the investigation over whether Trump’s team colluded with Russia.
-Donald Trump had long claimed that the meeting was about Russian adoptions, but recently admitted that his campaign team met in the interest of getting dirt on Clinton.
+Donald Trump had long claimed that the meeting was about Russian adoptions but recently admitted that his campaign team met in the interest of getting dirt on Clinton.

 It was not clear if Robert Mueller’s team would be meeting with Michael Cohen.